-- 3. Put Communication "Best Practices" into Action: Act on evidence-informed advice regarding how to communicate when knowledge is uncertain and rapidly evolving in an emergency,19 when outrage causes the public's appraisals of risks/benefits to be non-aligned with that of authorities,47 and when the goal is to adequately inform health decision-making by the public.48 - a.
+- 3) Put Communication "Best Practices" into Action: Act on evidence-informed advice regarding how to communicate when knowledge is uncertain and rapidly evolving in an emergency, when outrage causes the public's appraisals of risks/benefits to be non-aligned with that of authorities, and when the goal is to adequately inform health decision-making by the public. - a.
 Uncertainty: Admit limits to the ability of FDA to determine all aspects of the emergency due to missing, complex, or rapidly evolving information.
 Share in your audience's distress and describe how FDA will get more answers.
-When policy positions shift, alert your audience, explain why what you are saying is different from before, and acknowledge any emotive responses to the change.47 - Outrage: Recognize variables known to provoke public outrage including dreaded hazards and perceived unfairness, moral indifference, and impacts on vulnerable groups.
-When these elements are present, do not dismiss them as mere misperception; use values-based language with supporting evidence to enhance public understanding and to diminish impassioned critiques of the agency (see Tables 3-4 for examples).47 - c.
-Adequacy: Test the adequacy of a communication (eg, on MCM risk/benefit) by checking if it equips a person with information essential to making an effective health decision (ie, it is material), if it reaches a person via their normal information channels and gathering practices (ie, it is accessible), AND if it is readily digestible so that a person can apply it to make a sound choice (ie, it is comprehensible).48 - 4.
-Show Agility as a Communicator: Communicate knowing the crises are time-sensitive.
+When policy positions shift, alert your audience, explain why what you are saying is different from before, and acknowledge any emotive responses to the change. - b.
+Outrage: Recognize variables known to provoke public outrage including dreaded hazards and perceived unfairness, moral indifference, and impacts on vulnerable groups.
+When

+- b. (contd.)
+When these elements are present, do not dismiss them as mere misperception; use values-based language with supporting evidence to enhance public understanding and to diminish impassioned critiques of the agency (see Tables 2-3 for examples). - c.
+Adequacy: Test the adequacy of a communication (eg, on MCM risk/benefit) by checking if it equips a person with information essential to making an effective health decision (ie, it is material), if it reaches a person via their normal information channels and gathering practices (ie, it is accessible), AND if it is readily digestible so that a person can apply it to make a sound choice (ie, it is comprehensible). - 4) Show Agility as a Communicator: Communicate knowing the crises are time-sensitive.
 Strive for minimal time lags in connection with internal FDA clearance procedures for MCM emergency communication to keep up with growing public demands for prompt sharing of information.

-Promptly communicating and staying ahead of the issues are critical, because for members of the public, the first source of information often becomes the preferred source.23 FDA should actively seek out opportunities to communicate with the media and the public in order to ensure key messages are provided frequently and are readily accessible in the memories of target audiences.
+Promptly communicating and staying ahead of the issues are critical, because for members of the public, the first source of information often becomes the preferred source.
+FDA should actively seek out opportunities to communicate with the media and the public in order to ensure key messages are provided frequently and are readily accessible in the memories of target audiences.

-After the Emergency
+After the Emergency:

-Share "After Action" Results and the Path Forward: Publicly share what FDA and its partners learned from MCM use in the health emergency, including response missteps and successes; communicate how the agency plans to address concerns on the basis of that information.19
+Share "After Action" Results and the Path Forward: Publicly share what FDA and its partners learned from MCM use in the health emergency, including response missteps and successes; communicate how the agency plans to address concerns on the basis of that information.

 In the aftermath of an emergency, it will be important to acknowledge any blunders and outline how systematic changes are being implemented to improve MCM stewardship in the future.
 The inclusion of external stakeholders in preparation of after-action reports regarding the overall MCM campaign can help increase trust and provide viewpoints that are more representative of public concerns.
 Recommendations resulting from after-action reviews should be quickly implemented.
-2. Plan for Recovery-Themed Communication: Develop crisis resolution and recovery messages in earlier phases of the emergency to address anticipated issues, especially high intensity dilemmas such as MCM scarcity and MCM adverse effects.